CI/CD Processes on Azure DevOps for a Voting Application ( CD Part )

 sync is done and there are some issues with the pod.

-To solve this, go to script and follow the screenshots provided below.
+To solve this, go to the script and follow the screenshots provided below.

-Observe the changes carefully form screenshots and make them and click on commit .
+Observe the changes from screenshots, make them and click on commit.

 Now try to trigger CICD by making some changes.